This post contains affiliate links. See our affiliate disclosure for details.

 Imagination is innate in children.
 When left to their own devices, they will come up with fantasy stories and engage in imaginative play.
 However, modern distractions get in the way.
 Entertainment is the polar opposite of imagination.
 Imaginative play simply cannot happen with a noisy, flashing object in front of their face.
+Read on to see how we inspire imagination and creative play.

-Kids need a respite from imagination distractions.
+a respite from imagination distractions.

 My children are more active and have more fun in a natural park climbing rocks and rolling down hills than on a playground.
 They engage in more imaginary play in an empty room than they do in a room full of toys.
 When these distractions are removed kids are left with nothing but their imaginations.